What Is Happiness, And What Does It Mean?

-Happiness is a term that is quite vague the more you start to think about it, and there are many ways one measures their happiness.
+Happiness is a term that is quite vague the more you start to think about it, and there are many ways for one to measure their happiness.
 The basic definition is a sense of well-being and contentment with the world.
 To define what happiness is we have to define the terms that have been associated with happiness.

-Well-being is a term you may have heard, but you may not have a complete understanding of what it is.
+Well-being is a term you may have heard, but you may not have a complete understanding of what it entails.
 It's basically how comfortable you are with life.
-Those who have good well-being are happy, healthy and are overall satisfied with the way their life is going.
+Those who experience well-being are happy, healthy, and are generally satisfied with the way their life is going.
 Different people will have different levels of well-being.
-You can have good well-being but still not be satisfied with everything that life has to offer you.
+You can have well-being but still not be satisfied with everything that life has to offer you.

-Being content is being accepted and happy with what one has.
-One reason why people are so unhappy is due to envy.
-They want what others have, and will spend their life moping over it or pursuing unrealistic goals to make it happen.
+Being content is being accepting of and happy with what one has.
+One reason people may be unhappy is envy.
+They want what others have and will spend their life moping over it or pursuing unrealistic goals to make it happen.
 Being content simply means that your home, friends, location, and overall life are satisfactory.
 That does not mean that you can't make goals and try to improve your life, but you're not going to drive yourself to the point of unhappiness in an attempt to make it happen.
 Perhaps one of the biggest goals in humanity is to have enough to be content.
 Some people are content with having a lower income, while others are only content if they are rich.

 Quality Of Life

 Quality of life measures the overall satisfaction with one's life.
-Some of the factors they look at include:
+Some of the factors to look at to determine a person's quality of life include:

-When figuring out one's quality of life, these are just a few factors one has to consider.
+When figuring out one's quality of life, these are just a few factors one must consider.
 It also depends on the person.
 Some people may have a poorer quality of life, but they feel content.